 I am an experienced psychodynamic counsellor and supervisor working in Reading with people who wish to make lasting changes to their lives.
 You may be feeling anxious, depressed or very stressed.
 Perhaps you have relationship problems or have lost a loved one or your job.
 You may be feeling unhappy, but not know why...
 If so, the opportunity to talk confidentially to a counsellor may help.

-My practice is located in central Reading a 7 minute walk from the train station and on a main bus route between the centre of town and Caversham.
-There is free parking in the road where I work.
+My practice is located in Caversham a 15 minute walk from the train station and on a main bus route between the centre of Reading and Caversham.
+There is free parking in the centre of Caversham and by the River Thames.

 My approach to counselling